 Instant Pot Chicken and Dumplings is a delicious and comfort dish easily made in the pressure cooker.
-It is the perfect dinner to have with family, which is ready in 40 minutes.
+It is a classic homemade food made with tender chicken and fluffy dumplings.
+The perfect dinner for colder days which is ready in 40 minutes.

 When the time comes for hearty and quick meals, the pressure cooker does this best.
 This recipe was perfected many times over the years, and we are glad to share the best version of this yummy soup.
 Also, you can try our other favorites like chicken noodle soup, taco soup, or slow cooker baked potato soup.

 Instant Pot Chicken and Dumplings is another comfort food favorite.
 Every time we have friends or guests over and we serve them this homemade meal, they rave about how delicious and flavorful it is.
 Usually, they think it a very complicated and fancy dish to make, but it is honestly one of the easiest dinners to prepare.

 But what is the secret to a delicious IP chicken and dumpling?
 Well, from our experience the secret comes from making the dumpling from scratch.
 This will take some additional time, but the dish will taste so much better!
 Of course, you can use a store-bought version, it will work fine.
 However, when we have time we always try to make it from scratch.

 Those little homemade dough pieces swimming in a sea of chicken deliciousness is very satisfying.
 This recipe is perfect for colder days and can be served at lunch or dinner.
 It is light and fluffy with a spongy core.
 Serve it as is, or with a piece of bread on the side.